 Protect Haitian TPS.
 Stop the next ICE siege.

-Haitian Temporary Protected Status (TPS) is set to expire on February 3, 2026.
-If it lapses, Haitian families who have been living and working legally in the United States could lose work authorization overnight and face an immediate risk of detention and deportation starting February 4.
+Haitian Temporary Protected Status (TPS) was set to expire on February 3, 2026 until Judge Ana Reyes’ decision that temporarily blocked its expiration.
+If it lapses, Haitian families who have been living and working legally in the United States could lose work authorization overnight and face an immediate risk of detention and deportation.

-We are already seeing warning signs that ICE is preparing escalated enforcement in communities with large Haitian populations, including Springfield, Ohio, South Florida, and South Dakota.
+ICE is prepared to escalate enforcement in communities with large Haitian populations, including Springfield, Ohio, South Florida, and South Dakota.
 This is how an ICE crackdown begins: a deadline, a policy choice, and a wave of raids that terrorizes whole neighborhoods.

 There is still time to stop it.
 A discharge petition in the U.S. House can force consideration of legislation to protect Haitian TPS even if Speaker of the House Mike Johnson refuses to act.
 If the discharge petition receives 218 signers, the House must move.